 All cuttlefish have an ink gland and an ink sac.
 These are specializations of the rectal gland and the dark colored ink is mainly composed of melanin.
 If a cuttlefish feels threatened it expels ink from the sac to warn off predators.

-Cuttlefish are generally between 15 cm (5.9 in) and 25 cm (9.8 in) in length.
-The largest species is the Australian Giant Cuttlefish (Sepia apama) with a mantle up to 50 cm (20 in) long and a total body weight of over 10.5 kg (23 lb).
-The Giant Cuttlefish inhabits waters off the southern coast of Australia and is found on seagrass beds, reefs, sand, and mud at depths up to 100 m (328 ft).
+Cuttlefish are generally between 15 centimeters (5.9 inches) and 25 centimeters (9.8 inches) in length.
+The largest species is the Australian Giant Cuttlefish (Sepia apama) with a mantle up to 50 centimeters (20 inches) long and a total body weight of over 10.5 kilograms (23 pounds).
+The Giant Cuttlefish inhabits waters off the southern coast of Australia and is found on seagrass beds, reefs, sand, and mud at depths up to 100 meters (328 feet).

 Cuttlefish have 10 tentacles, two of them longer than the rest, which rise in a ring around the head.
 They are covered with numerous suckers that enable the animal to grip very tightly, even on a perfectly smooth surface like glass.

 Cuttlefish have eyes that are among the most developed in the animal kingdom.
 The pupil has a smooth curving "W" shape and although cuttlefish can't see color, they can perceive the polarization of light which enables them to have an enhanced perception of contrast.
 They have two areas of concentrated cells, known as fovea, on their retina, one of which looks more forward and the other backward.
 To change focus the entire eye is reshaped, instead of just the lens as in the case of humans.